beedesk/dingo/README.md

 ### Features

-Django is a frameowork that is refined over years and are doing "millions of things" for its user.
+Django is a frameowork that is refined over years and are doing "millions of things" for its users.

-Here are a list of items that Dingo intends to supports, eventually. (checked items were implemented.)
+Dingo, a Django wannabe, just got started in Dec 2013, does about 15 things.
+And, here is a list of items that Dingo intends to supports, eventually.
+(checked items were implemented.)

 #### Project structures